AscendingPassage.com HOME PAGE.

 its long cry.
 Then other voices answer from the depths of the ruins,

-voices very diverse, but all sinister.
+voices very diverse, but all eerie.
 Some are only able to mew on

-others again imitate the sound of a steel spring slowly unwinding
+others would imitate the sound of a steel spring slowly unwinding

 itself.

-their homes amongst the granites massively upheld in the air; and they
+their homes amongst the massive stones upheld in the air.
+They

 are celebrating now, each after its own fashion, the nocturnal

 festival.
-Intermittent calls break upon the air, and long-drawn
+Intermittent calls break upon the air, long-drawn

-to be strangled and end in a kind of sob.
+to be strangled, to end in a kind of sob.

 And then, in spite of the